BeyondQuality/beyondquality/research/public_speaking.md

 ### 5. Teaching is the best learning / deepen expertise

-@ClaraRamosGonzalez: Teaching is the best way of learning, I've learned a lot and improved my own work when designing the talks.
+Clara Ramos Gonzalez: Teaching is the best way of learning, I've learned a lot and improved my own work when designing the talks.

 Benjamin Bischoff: By thinking about it, reading about it and constantly reflecting on potential questions that could be asked, you slowly but surely turn into an expert of this topic.